eth-vaw-glaciology/course-101-0250-00/website/software_install.md

 To use VS code as development tool, make sure to have installed the `Remote-SSH` extension as described in the [VS Code Remote - SSH setup](#vs_code_remote_-_ssh_setup) section.
 Then, in VS code Remote-SSH settings, make sure the `Remote Server Listen On Socket` is set to `true`.

 The next step should work out of the box.
 You should be able to select `daint` from within the Remote Explorer side-pane.
 You should get logged into daint.
 You now can browse your files, change directory to, e.g., your scratch at `/scratch/snx3000/<username>/`.
 Just drag and drop files in there to transfer them.

-\note{You can also use VS code's integrated terminal to launch Julia on daint.
-However, you can't use the Julia extension nor the direct node login and would have to use `srun -n1 --pty /bin/bash -l` and load the needed modules, namely `module load daint-gpu Julia/1.9.3-CrayGNU-21.09-cuda`.}

 <!--
 ### Julia MPI GPU on Piz Daint